Login to Complete an Application or to Access Judging Panel

 - Need inspiration?
-Check out the Top 40 designs from last year for an idea of the variety and type of designs that made it to the final rounds.
+Check out last years' design for an idea of the variety and type of designs that made it to the final rounds.

-Career and technical education (CTE) covers a large variety of content areas (learn more about CTE here).
+Career and technical education (CTE) covers a large variety of content areas.
 It is recommended that designs do not allude to one specific content area (ex. agricultural education), as teachers from all CTE content areas are eligible for the Excellence Awards.
 Designs should reflect the prestige and values of the ACTE Excellence Awards program.
 The winning design for the ACTE Excellence Awards trophy will be creative, visually appealing, and adhere to the required specifications.
 Aside from the ACTE logo, we do not recommend designers incorporate words in their design (ex.
 'Teacher of the Year,' etc.)